barepants/monoid-jekyll/docs.md

 ## Authors

-To have author bylines and bio at bottom of posts, add configuration like the following in `_config.xml`:
+To have author bylines and bio at bottom of posts, add configuration like the following in `_config.yml`:

 {% highlight yaml %}
 authors: